Skip to main content

 Device List

-Each device shows:
+Each device displays:

 • Name - Device identifier